 Read our 'Virtue Insight' blog post 'Are Facebook, the selfie and Snapchat threatening the moral character and values of young people?'

-This project will be split into three separate studies.
-The first study piloted measures for operationalising adolescents’ social media use and gather information on the strategies parents employ to regulate their children’s social media use.
+This project was split into three separate studies.
+The first study piloted measures for 'operationalising' adolescents’ social media use and gather information on the strategies parents employ to regulate their children’s social media use.
 The second study explored the relationship between adolescents’ social media use, empathy, honesty and moral identity (hopefully with a comparison of ‘online’ and ‘offline’ moral identity).
 Finally, study three brought these two parts of the research together so that the influence of parents on adolescents’ social media use and also the influence of adolescents’ social media use on their moral identity, empathy and honesty can be looked at in concert.

-Each study aims to add new insights and knowledge to the field and work towards a fuller understanding of how social media and parents can influence moral identity and two particular virtues; empathy and honesty.
+Each study aimed to add new insights and knowledge to the field and work towards a fuller understanding of how social media and parents can influence moral identity and two particular virtues; empathy and honesty.

 Literature Review & Findings

 - Particular parenting styles (such as authoritative parenting) and parental behaviours (such as ‘balanced connectedness’ and inductions) are often positively related to young people’s moral functioning, including the development of moral reasoning, moral emotion and moral identity;